Jordan staggers under fallout of Syria conflict

 "The new Taliban that we're going to have to deal with is actually going to be in Syria," he said, adding it might take two years to "clean up the bad elements" in a post-Assad era.

-Ultra-orthodox Salafi Islamists, some of whom favour armed struggle, represent a small but potentially dangerous current closely monitored by Jordan's vigilant intelligence services.
+Ultra-orthodox Salafi Islamists, some of whom favor armed struggle, represent a small but potentially dangerous current closely monitored by Jordan's vigilant intelligence services.

 He told Reuters this week Jordan was trying to halt the flow of militants to Syria because it feared they would one day return home and pursue their jihad to enforce "true Islam".